AdrianCreate/odin-recipes/README.md

 # odin-recipes

-A html website and my first project on my The Odin Project path.
+An html website and my first project on my The Odin Project path.